Ventus218/SAP-assignment-03/README.md

 #### Scenarios

 - Go on a ride:
-    1. The user chooses an available bike and selects "Start ride"
+    1. The user chooses an available bike and selects "Request bike"
     1. The bike detaches from the charging station and rides up to the user
-    1. The users rides the bike
+    1. As soon as the bike reaches the user the ride actually start
     1. The user selects "End ride"
     1. The bike autonomously rides back to the charging station